-This course is open to students by audition who are enrolled in an concert ensemble.
+This course is open to students by audition who are enrolled in a concert ensemble.
 Pianists, guitarists, and bassists may audition into the ensemble without participation in a concert band.
 This is a co-curricular course that involves participation during school and outside school.
 Emphasis is placed on tone and technique development and sight-reading skills.
 Jazz theory and improvisation are included in the course of study.
 The group performs several times each year.
+Counts as a Fine Art credit for the AHD.

-Instrumental Ensemble (U41620)
+Instrumental Percussion (Marching U41621)